 Back to Watergate.
 Richard Helms, then director of central intelligence, was later fired by Nixon after his reelection, but not because of the CIA’s connection to the break-in.
 Instead, Nixon was angry with Helms for not allowing the CIA to assist in the cover-up.
 Before Helms walked out the door in early February 1973, he ordered the destruction of all documents pertaining to MKULTRA.

-“These experiments went on for many years,” Helms said about the program’s LSD experiments in a lengthy interview posted on the CIA website.
+“These experiments went on for many years,” Helms said about the program’s LSD experiments in a lengthy interview with David Frost, republished in the Fall 2000 issue of Studies in Intelligence.(The link to the article is currently broken on the CIA website.
+I’m asking them to fix it.)
 “There is the inevitable question of whether they should have been ended sooner.”

 And he would know.
 Helms wasn’t just the person who witnessed the end of MKULTRA.
 He was there, at the beginning, when it was just the germ of an idea floating around in his commie-obsessed brain.
 In fact it was Richard Helms who infected Director Allen Dulles with the idea.
 Dulles, in turn, gave the program the green light on April 13, 1953.
 Obviously, Helms was aware that, should information on the program become public, the public would have blown a collective gasket.